Shim Ching, MD: Asia Pacific Plastic Surgery

 You can manage your swelling by applying a clean, cold compress to the eyelids.
 You can also use a sealed plastic bag filled with ice or a bag of frozen peas or corn, as long as you cover the bag with a thin cloth.
 If this is done soon enough following surgery, it can potentially prevent swelling completely.

 During this initial time, the swelling will cause your eyelid creases to appear to be too rounded, uneven, or possibly too high.
 This is only temporary.
 As the tissue softens, the real, permanent results of your double eyelid surgery will gradually emerge.
-Do not be too concerned by how your eyelids look for the first few days.
+Do not be too concerned about how your eyelids look for the first few days.

-Guidelines for a Successful Recovery
+Guidelines for a Successful Asian Eyelid Surgery Recovery

 What is important in the hours immediately following your blepharoplasty is that you: